Value-form: Value vs. price

 In Marx's theory of the capitalist mode of production, not just anything has a value in the economic sense, even if things can be priced.
-Only the products of human labour have the property of value, and their "value" is the total current labour cost implicated in making them, on average.
+Only the products of human labour have the property of value, and their "value" is the currently average labour cost of supplying them.
 Financial assets are regarded as tradeable claims to value, which can be exchanged for tangible assets.
 The "value" of a financial asset is defined by what and how much the owner can buy, if the asset is traded/sold.

 Value relationships among physical products or labour-services and physical assets — as proportions of current labour effort involved in making them — exist according to Marx quite independently from price information, and prices can oscillate in all sorts of ways around economic values, or indeed quite independently of them.
 However, the expression of product-value by prices in money-units in most cases does not diverge very greatly from the actual value; if there was a very big difference, people would not be able to sell them (insufficient income), or they would not buy them (too expensive, relative to other options).

 If prices for products rise, hours worked may rise, and if prices fall, hours worked may fall (sometimes the reverse may also occur, to the extent that extra hours are worked, to compensate for lower income resulting from lower prices, or if more sales occur because prices are lowered).
 In that sense, it is certainly true that product-prices and product-values mutually influence each other.
 It is just that, according to Marx, product-values are not determined by the labor-efforts of any particular enterprise, but by the combined result of all of them.